Mercedes-Benz NG: NG 80

 Starting in 1980, Mercedes offered the NG trucks with a new range of engines from 95 kW/130 hp to 276 kW/375 hp.
 This generation can be recognized by wind deflectors fitted to the lower front corners of the cabs.
-In addition, the horizontal chrome bar on the grill was dropped.
+In addition, the horizontal chrome bar on the grille was dropped.
 Model badges and mirror casings were now black.
 The chassis on semi-trailer tractors was redesigned, lowering it by 120 mm.
 A fourth cab variant above the L-Fahrerhaus, the GR-Fahrerhaus now was a true long-distance cabin with a raised roof and wardrobe locker.
 This cab was also wider than the others, noticeable by the flush wheel arches, and no longer had a rear left side window nor rear windows.

 There was also a new 18.275 L V10 diesel engine; the available turbo version produced 500 PS.
 For some markets (such as Great Britain), a four-axle (8x4) version was also made available in 1985.
 These began life as three-axle units, and were converted to four axles at the old Saurer plant in Switzerland.